Contguard/home-work/README.md

 ## dont hesitate to ask any questions  .
 ## take 3 days for the task .
-## clean everything ! &  send me a link to the repo / zip file.
+# dont forget tp clean everything when finished ! &  send me a link to the repo / zip file.

 good luck!